mathernemorgan/MIST-4610-Project/README.md

 **Query #1**

-Identify all "All-Ages" Venues in Athens
+Identify all "All-Ages" Venues in Athens//
-Question: Which venues in Athens allow all-ages attendance, and what are their capacities and addresses?
+Question: Which venues in Athens allow all-ages attendance, and what are their capacities and addresses?//
 Justification: It lets booking agents pick places suited for younger crowds, matching the audience an artist draws.
 Venue fit matters when age groups differ.
 That way, shows land where fans actually go.

 <img width="1896" height="986" alt="image" src="https://github.com/user-attachments/assets/13221753-9ac5-4d1b-94fa-d3d64e73b26c" />